Guidance documents

 If the water at these types of facilities is also provided for domestic purposes or used in human food products, the regulations will apply.
 Sampling locations for monitoring purposes should be at a suitable point where the water is drawn for human consumption.

 Private water supplies used exclusively for leisure activities, for example, swimming pools, spas, and water parks are not within scope of the Regulations.
-Similarly, those used for religious/healing purposes are not subject to the regulations.
+Similarly, those used for religious/healing purposes are not subject to the Regulations as these do not constitute domestic purposes, as defined in the Water Industry Act 1991.

 Alternative supplies